Fastdruid/ReCDTV/Connectors/CN9.md

 ## Description

+While this is labled in the schematics as "CDROM INTERFACE CD AUDIO" this does not carry audio and instead this is a bidirectional serial connection to allow control of playing Audio CD's outside of software control by the Amiga/CDTV.

+## Physical connector

 Commodore P/N 252616-03 HEADER ASSY 3 PIN 2 PITCH
 I believe these to be using Molex 51004 series connectors, the 53014, 53015 and 53025 are the corresponding matching headers, this is therefore presumed to be a Molex 53014-0310, the right angle version (used on the CDROM) is probably a Molex 53015-0310 (53025 is a "through board" type connector).
 A Molex 51004-0300 would plug into it which uses 50011-8000 crimp terminals.